ooxi/mini-cross/README.md

 This command will start the referenced machine and execute the command using the default docker entry point (most likely a [bash][1] shell).

+When using mini-cross in a CI, it might be benefitial to pass `--no-tty` as option in order to not require a pty.